fire-five/mypage/content/authors/why/_index.md

 ---

-I currently a Master student at Nanjing University, Nanjing, China.
+I'm currently a Master student at Nanjing University, Nanjing, China.
 My research interests include Computer Graphics, Physically Based Simulation and Geometry Processing.
+I got my Bachelor's degree in computer science at SDU, and I was also an art student and a liberal arts student in my middle school, high school and freshman year.

 I love art, science and their combinations.
 That's why I choose Computer Graphics, I believe this is the most fascinating part of computer science.
-I was also an art student and a liberal arts student in my middle school, high school and freshman year.

 In addition, I also like sports and other interesting things such as comics and sculptures.